-Method Appeals for Medical Care - Contact Information
+Method Appeals For Medical Care - Contact Information

 CALL 1-866-334-3141

 Calls to this number are free.

 7 a.m. - 8 p.m., seven days a week (excluding major holidays).

 TTY 711

 Calls to this number are free.

 7 a.m. - 8 p.m., seven days a week (excluding major holidays).

 WRITE Scott and White Health Plan

 1206 West Campus Drive

 Temple, Texas 76502

 WEBSITE advantage.swhp.org

-How to contact us when you are making a complaint about your medical care

-You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
-This type of complaint does not involve coverage or payment disputes.
-(If you have a problem about the plan's coverage or payment, you should look at the section above about making an appeal.)
+How to contact us when you are making a complaint about your medical care disputes.
+(If your problem is about the plan's coverage or payment, you should look at the section above about making an appeal.)
 For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).